EdDataScienceEES/tutorial-emmmahouse/index.md

 <iframe src ="figures/improved_interactive_table.html" width = "800" height = "600"></iframe>

-Adding colour to puffin populations below thee value of 10 highlights patterns in the data more easily.
+Adding colour to puffin populations below the value of 10 highlights patterns in the data more easily.
 We can observe that mostly puffin populations in Russia have lower levels, as they show up in red.
-We can also see after skimming through the data, that Russia has one of the largest sets of puffin data out of all the countries.
+We can also see after skimming through the data, that Russia has one of the largest sets for puffins out of all the countries.
 Observations like this can be helpful before settling into graph making.

 NB.
-Options for interactive data tables ...
+Here are some further options for interactive data tables ...

 | Package     | Explanation                                                                                                                                |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------|